Organic Chemistry: A Comprehensive Guide

 Alkanes

-Alkanes feature single bonds, with the general formula:
+Saturated hydrocarbons with single bonds, general formula:

 \[ \ce{C_nH_{2n+2}} \]